The solview tool includes the capability to create the software selection part of a Solaris jumpstart profile. Here's how to use it.

 And also which packages depend on the one you're looking at:

-If you do try and customize something that can safely be removed, it'll look like this:
+If you do try and customize something that is presently selected for installation, it'll look like this:

 Adding stuff works the same way.
 Suppose I want to add evolution to the SUNWCrnet cluster:

-Here it's much more automated.
-Hit the Add button here and it will add all the missing dependencies to the profile automatically.
-And do so recursively.
+Hit the Add button here and it will add all the missing dependencies to the profile automatically recursively.

-Once you've tweaked away, go to the Output tab.
-You need to click the Show Profile button (yes, that's a bug, it ought to update automatically) to show the profile, and then you'll see:
+Once you've tweaked away, go to the Output tab, and then you'll see:

 Note that while the dependency resolution is only in terms of packages, it's managed to collapse the package list back into clusters where it can.